 - Integrates easily with the systems that will be feeding it data;

-- Scalable- it can meet your volume needs now and accommodate reasonable growth for many years into the future (these are not systems you want to RFP every few years).
+- Scalable- it can meet your volume needs now and accommodate reasonable growth for many years into the future.
+These are not systems you want to RFP every few years.
 Additionally upgrades can be accomplished on a regular basis (annually or every other year) without too much pain;

-- User interface that is easy enough for your power users to accomplish complex tasks but not going to limit user adoption for front line customer service or sales users.
+- User interface is easy enough for your power users to accomplish complex tasks but not going to limit user adoption for front line customer service or sales users.

-2. MA (Marketing Automation).
 MA enables you to provide automated sequences that support a sales process.
 These could be welcome, cart or browse abandonment, renewal, replenishment or bounce back campaigns.
 Built alongside your CRM system, MA becomes an even more powerful tool as it can make your messages more personalized and relevant by taking advantage of segmentation, behaviors, transactions, etc.

-Email is a popular tool to leverage with MA platforms, but you can easily deliver messages to/via websites, apps, SMS, POS, contact centers, social media, etc. A good system will allow leads to be captured, scored, segmented, and added to your CRM.
+Email is a popular tool to leverage with MA platforms, but you can easily deliver messages to/via websites, apps, SMS, POS, contact centers, social media, etc. too.
+A good system will allow leads to be captured, scored, segmented, and added to your CRM.
 You should also be able to map out your workflow and manage your leads.
 You can even manage campaigns within the tool.
 Many of the same requirements outlined in CRM above also apply for MA tools.